Lexicon

 ORIGINAL

-The right to have one's claims considered within a discourse—not a binary (has standing / lacks standing) but a gradient.
-Standing is earned through demonstrated reliability within a context: the expert who has been right before has more standing than the newcomer; the source that has submitted to verification has more standing than the one that refuses audit.
-Standing is also domain-specific: high standing in physics does not transfer automatically to medicine; reputation in one context must be re-earned in another.
-The Third Mode operationalizes standing through witness structures: a claim accompanied by appropriate witnesses has standing that an unwitnessed claim lacks.
-Standing is not truth—a high-standing claim can be false, a low-standing claim can be true—but standing determines what the system treats as worth checking, what gets promoted to the status of contested claim rather than dismissed as noise.
-Standing is the epistemic equivalent of creditworthiness: a measure of how much verification investment a claim deserves.
+The right to have one's claims considered within a discourse — not a binary (has standing / lacks standing) but a gradient.
+Standing is earned through demonstrated reliability within a context: the expert who has been right before has more standing than the newcomer; the source that has submitted to verification has more than one that refuses audit.
+Standing is domain-specific: high standing in physics does not transfer automatically to medicine.
+A claim accompanied by appropriate witnesses has standing that an unwitnessed claim lacks.
+Standing is not truth — a high-standing claim can be false, a low-standing claim can be true — but standing determines what the system treats as worth checking, what gets promoted to contested claim rather than dismissed as noise.
+The epistemic equivalent of creditworthiness: a measure of how much verification investment a claim deserves.

 Status → Contract → Proof